bizley/yii2-migration/README.md

 > generalSchema=0: `$this->integer(11)->notNull()->append('AUTO_INCREMENT PRIMARY KEY')`
 > generalSchema=1: `$this->primaryKey()`

-(2) Here you can place migrations containing actions that can not be covered by extractor i.e.  when there is migration setting the RBAC hierarchy with authManager component.
+(2) Here you can place migrations containing actions that can not be covered by extractor i.e. when there is a migration setting the RBAC hierarchy with authManager component.
 Such actions should be kept in separated migration and placed on this list to prevent them from being run during the extraction process.